 Trading Standards Solicitors

-If your business or you as an individual face a Trading Standards investigation or prosecution, you will require expert legal representation at what can be a particularly distressing time.
-JMW specialises in this complex area of law and we understand how disruptive such an investigation can be, both personally and professionally.
+If you or your business face a Trading Standards investigation or prosecution, you will require expert legal representation at what can be a particularly distressing time.
+JMW specialises in this complex area of law and we understand how disruptive such an investigation can be personally, professionally and for the businesses themselves.

 To speak to a solicitor about an investigation, get in touch with today by calling 0345 872 6666 or fill in our online enquiry form and we will get back to you.

-We provide expert legal services and advice to deal with all matters relating to Trading Standards investigations, including:
+We offer expert legal services and advice to deal with all matters relating to Trading Standards investigations, including:

 • Preventing, where possible, investigations escalating to civil or criminal proceedings by providing practical advice and negotiating early outcomes with the regulator